 - In some cases, sauteed Onions are also added and so much more.

 - Sincerely, all the variations are good in my opinion, however, I like to keep my cooking as simple and of course delicious and this recipe has it all!

-This amazing dish is also referred to as African mashed Potatoes or Kenyan mashed Potatoes.
+This amazing dish is also referred to as African mashed Potatoes, Kenyan mashed Potatoes or Mukimo.

 I am not a big fan of canned vegetables, however, if that is what you have, you can use it in place of the fresh or frozen peas and corn

 Salting the potatoes at the end helps to prevent the potatoes from falling apart.

 Adding butter is optional but it does give the meal a richer depth of flavor which I really like